 Over 20 Iowans from many facets of government, business, non-profit and other organizations make up the Iowa Food Waste Stakeholder Group, which developed the white paper report to get a comprehensive look at the current food waste situation in Iowa and set recommendations to lead Iowa towards becoming a national leader in food waste reduction and diversion efforts.

-“The white paper is a way for Iowans to understand what Iowa is already doing in terms of reducing food waste and to also realize the full potential of increasing up our food recovery efforts,” said Dan Nickey, Associate Director at the Iowa Waste Reduction Center and member of the Iowa Food Waste Stakeholder Group.
+“The white paper [report] is a way for Iowans to understand what Iowa is already doing in terms of reducing food waste and to also realize the full potential of increasing up our food recovery efforts,” said Dan Nickey, Associate Director at the Iowa Waste Reduction Center and member of the Iowa Food Waste Stakeholder Group.
 “By coming together as a state, we created viable recommendations that have the ultimate potential to reduce the economic, environmental and social impacts related to food waste.”

 The 26-page report outlines the six actions of the U.S. Environmental Protection Agency’s Food Recovery Hierarchy and provides detailed suggestions for implementing food diversion tactics throughout Iowa communities.